 In 1889, Congress established the United States Court in Indian Territory.
 Ainsworth became a noted member of the bar of this Court, which held jurisdiction over civil cases between persons residing in Indian Territory and citizens, states, or territories of the United States.
 He remained active in the affairs of the Choctaw government until he died on August 20, 1922.

 Kelly is a Curatorial Assistant at the Arthur J. Morris Law Library Special Collections.
-She earned her PhD in English from the University of Virginia, where she earned her PhD in 2019.
+She is also a Lecturer in the English department at the University of Virginia, where she earned her PhD in 2019.
 Her research focuses on the relationship between eighteenth-century British literature, women's property rights, politics, and material culture.

 I didn’t know Gordon Hylton long, but I worked with him enough to know that, as a scholar, he lived in avid pursuit of the facts.
 Ask him a question about Robert F. Kennedy’s law school days, and he would write you a detailed memo.
 Ask him when UVA Law awarded its first L.L.B. degree, and he would head straight to the archives.
 And then write you a detailed memo.

 With Gordon’s passing last week, I am grateful to have known him as a scholar, even for the short time that I did.
 Earlier this year, Gordon and I both found ourselves researching the topic of UVA’s desegregation.
 I had written up some research and, thinking that Gordon might have insights from his own work, I sent it to him for comment.
 He was gracious in telling me that I had discovered information that was new to him.
 Then came the memo of his interpretive differences.
 Facepalm.